kiriltofiloski/image_uploader_app/README.md

 IMAGE_UPLOAD_TOKEN='yourTokenOfChoice'
 ```

-The `IMAGE_UPLOAD_TOKEN` enivornment variable will be used as our authorization token.
+The `IMAGE_UPLOAD_TOKEN` enivornment variable will be used as our authorization bearer token.

 3. Build and start the containers